 - Home Price: $72,600 median purchase price; $710 median monthly rent

 - Crime Rate: Safer than 3% of New York cities

 - Unemployment Rate: 5.8%

-Recognized as one of the most affordable cities in America, Buffalo is the place to plant roots if you’re looking for inexpensive living in Upstate New York.
-Families, singles, and young professionals moving to Buffalo will be happy to find that the cost of living is 30% lower than the New York average and housing is 50% lower than the national average, making Buffalo a great place to buy a home in New York.
-Not to mention, as the second-largest city in the state, it’s easy to find great educational opportunities with many fantastic public and private schools in the area—as well as great higher education at the University at Buffalo.
+Recognized as one of the most affordable cities in the U.S., Buffalo is the place to plant roots if you’re looking for inexpensive living in New York.
+Singles, young professionals, and families moving to Buffalo will be happy to find the cost of living is 37% lower than the New York average, and housing is 18% lower than the national average, making Buffalo one of the best cities for real estate investment in the U.S.!
+Also, as the second-largest city in the state, it’s easy to find great educational opportunities with many fantastic public schools and private schools in the area—as well as great higher education at the University at Buffalo.